pennylessnick.

 You forget people’s names.
 Then faces.
 Then birthdays.
 Then yourself.

-And this; this soul-eviction, this fractured loop of shame and noise and forgetting; this is what they call adhd.
+And this; this soul-eviction, this fractured loop of shame and noise and forgetting; this is what they sometimes call adhd.

 banana peels and unicorn dreams – unusual tales of existential dread

-Why is the opposite of hope despair and not indifference, and why is it is easier to hate when you no longer love?
+Why is it is easier to hate when you no longer love?

 This pattern isn’t just confined to the history books, either.
-It’s present in the here-and-now.
+It’s present, here, today, if you look for it.
 It’s in the way we are tempted to fight racism with reverse racism, respond to misogyny with misandry, meet terrorism with islamophobia, and answer crime with tribal vengeance.
 These reactions aren’t intentional, they’re just us, listening to our deepest, most primal instincts.
-It is a bug in our kernel.
-Tribalism, we are born with it.

 This seemingly involuntary action, when continued with reckless abandon, drives a deeper wedge between a man and his hope for a solution.
 Yesterday’s oppressed becomes today’s oppressor, while today’s oppressed is being primed to become tomorrow’s oppressor.